 Khao San Road, a small road located in Bangkok’s metropolitan area, is the backpacker central in Thailand.
 Budget travelers are drawn here thanks to all the cheap accommodation, drinks, food, crazy atmosphere, and the unmistakable party and laid back scene.

-Khao San Road never sleeps so you will find people walking the streets, partying, or just hanging around any time of the day.
-Some bars close around 2:00 am, but after that, the patrons flood the street by moving the party outside.
+Khao San Road never sleeps, so you will find people walking the streets, partying, or just hanging around any time of the day.
+Some bars close around 2:00 am, but after that, the patrons flood the road by moving the party outside.

 The least I can say is that it was crazy!
 Also, make sure to watch the monks as they walk out of the temples in the early morning hours.